trapexit/mergerfs/README.md

 #### symlink caching

 As of version 4.20 Linux supports symlink caching.
 Significant performance increases can be had in workloads which use a lot of symlinks.
 Setting `cache.symlinks=true` will result in requesting symlink caching from the kernel only if supported.
 As a result its safe to enable it on systems prior to 4.20.
 That said it is disabled by default for now.
-You can see if caching is enabled by querying the xattr `user.mergerfs.cache.symlinks`.
+You can see if caching is enabled by querying the xattr `user.mergerfs.cache.symlinks` but given it must be requested at startup you can not change it at runtime.

+#### readdir caching

+As of version 4.20 Linux supports readdir caching.
+This can have a significant impact on directory traversal.
+Especially when combined with entry (`cache.entry`) and attribute ('cache.attr') caching.
+Setting `cache.readdir=true` will result in requesting readdir caching from the kernel on each `opendir`.
+If the kernel doesn't support readdir caching setting the option to `true` has no effect.
+This option is configuarable at runtime via xattr `user.mergerfs.cache.readdir`.

 #### writeback caching